merbridge/website/content/en/docs/Getting started/_index.md

 ## Prerequisites {#prerequisites}

 1. Use kernel `5.7` or a higher version.
-Check your version with `name -r`.
+Check your version with `uname -r`.
 1. Activate `cgroup2` in your system.
 Check the status with `mount | grep cgroup2`.

 ## Installation {#installation}